 Events are held at Ransomes Sports Club, Sidegate Avenue, Ipswich, IP4 4JJ and we recommend arriving at 7:15pm for a 7:30pm start.
 We look forward to welcoming all our members and also prospective members who'd like to attend.

-For our October meeting, we are pleased to announce that Suffolk FA's Referee's Development Officer, Alan Dale, will be visiting the Ipswich Referees Society.
-Alan will be giving us the latest advice from the FA on refereeing according to the new Laws of the Game as well as updates on how to deal with misconduct on the field of play and how to use the Whole Game System for misconduct reporting.
-Essential training for all current referees.
-This meeting is open to all active referees as well as society members.
+For our October meeting, we are pleased to announce that Suffolk FA's Senior Referee Development Officer, Alan Dale, will be hosting a workshop at the Ipswich Referees Society.
+Entitled Managing Difficult Situations, Alan will focus on offering support and guidance in how to manage tricky situations when they arise as well as giving us the latest advice from the FA on refereeing according to the new Laws of the Game.
+This essential training is for all current referees, not just society members, please fill in this form to register your intention to attend.

 Our first meeting of the 2019-2020 season was a great success!
 Held at our new venue, Ransomes Sports Club, we were delighted to hear from James Brookes about his work with the national FA's Youth Council and his trip to St. George's Park.
 We also heard from Peter Biggs about the Ipswich Referees Society's support program for referees facing misconduct on the field and attending personal hearings then the evening was rounded off with A Question of Sporting Referees hosted by our very own Andy Wilding!
 Our young members dinged their way into an unassailable lead and won the competition comfortably!